20 Dec Scar Management after Plastic Surgery

 Dressings and Incision Care

 Immediately after surgery, incisions are covered with surgical tapes or a light dressing.
 Dr. Watts recommends keeping your incisions dry for the first 48 hours.
-After that, you can shower and gently pat the incisions dry.
+After that, you can shower and lightly pat the incisions dry.
 Be sure not to soak your incisions in a bath or pool until they are fully healed.

 In most cases, any non-absorbable stitches are removed after 1-2 weeks.
 Dr. Watts then recommends applying a silicone-based scar gel or silicone sheets to your scars.

-Benefits of Silicone-Based Scar Treatments
+Potential Benefits of Silicone-Based Scar Treatments

 Silicone-based scar treatments, including silicone gels, sheets, and strips, have become a gold standard in topical scar management.
-They are widely recommended by plastic surgeons and dermatologists for their proven efficacy in improving the appearance and symptomatology of scars.
-Here’s a closer look at the benefits of silicone for scar healing:
+They are widely recommended by plastic surgeons and dermatologists for their proven efficacy in alleviating the appearance and symptomatology of scars.
+Here’s a closer look at the potential benefits of silicone for scar healing:

-To maximise the benefits of silicone, it’s important to use it consistently.
+To maximise the potential benefits of silicone, it’s important to use it consistently.
 Dr. Watts recommends using silicone-based products for at least 2-3 months for optimal results.
 It’s also essential to start silicone treatment early, ideally as soon as your incisions have fully healed (typically around 2 weeks post-op).

-Silicone is beneficial for most scar types, but it may not be suitable for every patient.
+Silicone can be beneficial for most scar types, but it may not be suitable for every patient.
 Some people may experience skin irritation or rashes from silicone products.
 If you notice any adverse reactions, discontinue use and consult with Dr. Watts.
 He can recommend alternative scar management options that may be more suitable for your skin.

 Alternative Treatments for Scar Management

-- Laser therapy: Several types of lasers can be used to improve scar appearance, including pulsed dye lasers (PDL), fractional CO2 lasers, and erbium:YAG lasers.
-These lasers work by targeting blood vessels (in the case of PDL) or by creating microscopic wounds in the scar tissue to stimulate collagen remodelling (in the case of CO2 and erbium:YAG lasers).
+Several types of lasers can be used to alleviate the scars appearance, including pulsed dye lasers (PDL), fractional CO2 lasers, and erbium: YAG lasers.
+These lasers work by targeting blood vessels (in the case of PDL) or by making microscopic wounds in the scar tissue to stimulate collagen remodeling (in the case of CO2 and erbium: YAG lasers).
 Laser treatments are typically performed in a series of 3-6 sessions, spaced 4-6 weeks apart.

 Sun Protection